sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 The Arc browser does not support opening multiple URLs at the time.
 I suggest sending feedback to the Arc team about this.
 There is nothing Hyperduck can do about it.

-As a workaround, you could use my free [Velja app](/velja) to make such links open in a different browser.
+As a workaround, you could use my [Velja app](/velja) to make such links open in a different browser.
 Create a custom rule where you set Hyperduck as the source app and set the destination app to a different browser than Arc.

 #### Can Hyperduck lose a shared link if my internet goes down?